daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D4: July 28 2017

+**Today's Progress**: Getting into more lengthy apps with Treehouse.

+**Thoughts:** This seems more thorough and less spoonfed than FCC - The challenges make you think as it's not all written there to copy/paste.

 ## R1D3: July 27 2017